peterwalkley/SE4AdminTool/README.md

 ## Changelog
+### 1.4 RELEASE
+- Change of preferred IP address lookup to <https://extreme-ip-lookup.com/> following IP stack reducing their free tier from 10,000 requests per month to 100.
+Please note you will need to:
+  - Go to <https://extreme-ip-lookup.com/> and sign up to the free service to receive an API key.
+  - Edit your server settings file to add the new key:

+    ``extremeip.api.key=YOUR KEY HERE``

+- Change word wrap for messages to 125 characters from 70.

 ### 1.3 RELEASE
 - A dark theme mode as requested by a few people - see the checkbox at the bottom right.
 - Split long messages into multiple lines as the server just silently ignores them otherwise.